CatchmentSci/livox-poc-article/README.md

 * To generate Figure 3, run flowCharts.tex from your latex compiling software
 * To generate Figure 4, ensure all scripts in "fig4" subfolder are accesible in your MATLAB search path, execute "densityPlot.m", ensuring that you provide the links to the directories containing the relevant datasets (downloaded from Step 2 above).
 * To generate Figure 5, ensure all scripts in "fig5" subfolder are accesible in your MATLAB search path, execute "master_fcn_fig5.m", ensuring that you provide the links to the directories containing the relevant datasets (downloaded from Step 2 above).
+* To generate Figure 6, ensure all scripts in "fig6" subfolder are accesible in your MATLAB search path, execute "cloud_comparisons.m", ensuring that you provide the links to the directories containing the relevant datasets (downloaded from Step 2 above).
 * To generate Figure 7, ensure all scripts in "fig7" subfolders are accesible in your MATLAB search path, execute "cdf_plots.m", ensuring that you provide the links to the directories containing the relevant datasets (downloaded from Step 2 above).
 * To generate Figure 8, ensure all scripts in "fig8" subfolders are accesible in your MATLAB search path, execute "plotGaugingData.m", ensuring that you provide the links to the directories containing the relevant datasets (downloaded from Step 2 above).
 * To generate Figure 9, ensure all scripts in "fig9" subfolders are accesible in your MATLAB search path, execute "long_transect_bank_retreat.m", ensuring that you provide the links to the directories containing the relevant datasets (downloaded from Step 2 above).